 Law School teaching methods are built around engaging students so that they develop oral and written communication skills, problem solving abilities and the development of interpersonal skills and the ability to work as part of a team.

-- The modes of delivery include a mix of small classes, interactive workshops and tutorials as well as the more traditional larger lecture format.
-In the first year Legal Reasoning and Writing paper, for example, all of the teaching is done in small workshop groups of around 18 students.
+The modes of delivery include a mix of interactive workshops and tutorials as well as the more traditional larger lecture format.
+In the first year Legal Reasoning and Writing paper, for example, all of the teaching is done in workshop groups allowing for interaction.

 - Is there an up-to-date, relevant law library?

 The AUT law library comprises all the major legal databases such as LexisNexis, Lexis.com, Westlaw International, Westlaw NZ, CCH, Justis and HeinOnline as well as having an extensive range of legal texts available in hard copy or online.This material can be accessed both on and offsite.